tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

    {{RFC8446}} for more details.
 (Note that the term TLSInnerPlaintext in RFC 8446 refers to DTLSInnerPlaintext in this specification.)

-The DTLSInnerPlaintext value is then encrypted and the CID added to produce the final DTLSCiphertext.

 ~~~
      struct {
          ContentType special_type = tls12_cid; /* 25 */